14thibea/megamix/doc/getting_started.rst

     :alt: a GMM fit on a set of points
     :figclass: align-center

-    A graphical example of a gaussian mixture model
+    A graphical example of a gaussian mixture model fit on a set of points

 How do the algorithms work ?
 ----------------------------